alex/what-happens-when/README.rst

   contains CSS rules with selectors and objects corresponding CSS grammar.
 * A CSS parser can be top-down or bottom-up when a specific parser generator is used.
+* The top-down approach starts from the top-level CSS rule and recursively breaks it down into smaller parts following the grammar rules.
+* On the other hand, the bottom-up approach begins with individual tokens and assembles higher-level structures through a "shift-reduce" process.

 Page Rendering
 --------------